The purpose of a startup is not to make a lot of money.

 I talk to entrepreneurs for a living.
 One concept I repeat very often is the concept of the Sales Learning Curve (HBR Article: http://hbr.org/2006/07/the-sales-learning-curve/ [PDF]).
 The author, Mark Leslie, ”retired” to Stanford after a stellar career as an entrepreneur and executive and continued to impact the lives of budding entrepreneurs.

-Around 2003, Mark talk to me — and many other entrepreneurs — about the concept of a Sales Learning Curve.
+Around 2003, Mark talked to me — and many other entrepreneurs — about the concept of a Sales Learning Curve.
 The concept is similar to that of a manufacturing yield learning curve, but for new product market launches.
 I think most of us who had previous built companies where blown away by Mark's crystalization of what was previously haphazard activities that startups would go through to converge on scaleable businesses.
 Mark wrote:

 "The concept of a learning curve is well understood in manufacturing.
 Employees transfer knowledge and experience back and forth between a production line and the purchasing, manufacturing, engineering, planning, and operations departments.
 Over time, the entire process becomes more effective: The more times a process is repeated, the more efficient it becomes and the lower its cost.